sivaprasad-ee/object-oriented-to-functional/README.md

 1. User sends a Registration request with name, email, phoneNumber
 2. Validate the input: `name` and `email` should not be blank/empty
 3. We need to verify whether a user already registered with same email?
-If yes, then respond with Bad Request status with appropriate error message.
+   If yes, then respond with Conflict Request status with appropriate error message.
 4. Persist the user details in DB
 5. Publish a UserCreatedEvent to a MessageBroker like Kafka/RabbitMQ